skyestevenson/Planar/README.md

 TODO:
 - Dependency system
-  - list all assets referenced in scene at the top of the file
-  - add assets to list on add_object()
   - remember the URLs for web-based assets and have, on init, the program download all missing assets into the plane's folder
 - Abstractify (you heard me) assets vs their sources
   - Asset #UUID has source "PATH"